ducnguyen-work/ducnguyen-work/README.md

 - 👋 Hi, I’m Duc Nguyen,
-- 🌱 I’m currently learning Actuary Science at Faculty of Economic Mathematics, National Economics University
+- 🌱 I am a final-year student who has just completed my studies and defended my graduation thesis in Actuarial Science and Risk Management
-- 👀 I can basically use VBA, Excel, Python and R in data processing and analysis
+- 👀 I can proficiently use VBA, Excel, R - studio in  Statistics, Econometrics, Data Science, and Finance Analysis.
-- 💞️ I hope to get a job in Finance in the future
+- 💞️  I was also a talent in the Sun Bright - Global Internship program at Sun Life Vietnam with experience in Project Management, Data Analysis, Product Development, and Cashflow Modelling in the finance industry
+-
 - 📫 How to reach me: nguyenhuynhduc.work@gmail.com
 <!---
 ducnguyen-work/ducnguyen-work is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.